 Note: Avoid using hot water, as it can make removing the stain harder.
 Cold water helps prevent this.

-4. Spray the solution onto the stain
+4. Spray cleaning solution to remove the stain

 Lightly spray the cleaning solution onto the affected area and leave it for 10 to 15 minutes.
 Don’t soak the mattress while spraying, as excess moisture can lead to mold growth and damage.